eyhuellou/TLD_HK/README.md

+# Overview

+Current project demonstrate how to build a talend job which will manipulate data coming from an Heroku Postgres Database.

+Different kind of job have been built.

+- UC, M_UC and H_UC : Used for data transformation from an input table to an output table
+- BULK_LOAD_TO_SF : Used to demonstrate how to cal Bulk API V2 Talend component to upload data from an input table to Salesforce
+- TEST_CHRONO_AND_SENDING : used to demonstrate how to chronometer job processment and send it to Salesofrce through LOG_DURATION subjob

 # Guide Line to Install and Deploy Talend Jobs into Heroku App

 1) With you text editor, Create a property file with the name of you choice with all these value setted properly according to the type of talend job you want to launch